 - Anyone with a history of Guillain-Barre Syndrome (GBS) within 6 weeks of getting a flu vaccine

 - Anyone currently suffering from moderate or severe illness with fever should wait until healthy to get a flu shot

 Each year, a flu vaccine is developed based on recently circulating strains of the flu virus.
 When the vaccine is given, antibodies that provide protection against the flu develop in the body.

 When should I get a flu shot?

 October and November are the most effective months for vaccination.
 You can get vaccinated as early as September, and vaccines are generally available and of value until January or beyond.

-For more information on the flu, see the following websites:
+For more information on the flu, see the: Center for Disease Control Flu Information.

 Open 8am - 8pm All Locations